Operation Ochsenkopf: Southern Horn

 A hasty counter-attack by the Surreys on Fort MacGregor was attempted but was stopped just forward of the start line and the Surreys withdrew with many casualties.
 British artillery bombarded the hill for several hours with all the medium and heavy guns and when the Surreys attacked again, it was empty save for six shell-shocked Germans.
 The paratroopers had been devastated by the shelling and had no choice but to withdraw.
 The summit was no bigger than a football pitch and was strewn with human remains, mostly German but also the British dead of D Company.
 Allfrey sent forward the Lancashire Fusiliers, 600 men of No. 6 Commando, the 56th Reconnaissance Regiment, Valentine tanks of the 17th/21st Lancers, elements of the 51st Royal Tank Regiment (51st RTR) and the North Irish Horse.
 The next day almost as soon as they arrived, the Surreys and the Valentines of the 17/21st Lancers counter-attacked Djebel Djaffa, which was recaptured after some resistance.

+The next day Kampfgruppe Schmid struck South - a company of Fallschirmjäger riding on tanks and the rest following in lorries, over ran the pass at Bir El Krima.
+By dawn a lorry-mounted troop 6 Commando under Lieutenant-Colonel Derek Mills-Roberts, had encountered the leading elements of the German attack and engaged them near a farm, which because it had a steamroller in its yard, became known as "Steamroller Farm".
+The Commandos thinking this was a reconnaissance in force launched a series of counter-attacks designed to drive them back east, but realising the full scale of the attack had to make a fighting withdrawal instead losing some 40% of their original strength.
+The Commandos however reformed, and reinforced by divisional reconnaissance troops, managed to halt the German attack, backed by heavy mortar fire.